accessjoao/accessjoao/README.md

 Welcome to my GitHub! :roller_coaster: :airplane:

-I'm a Software Developer experienced in Javascript, Node.js, Express, SQL, MongoDB, and especially React.
+I'm a Software Developer with a passion for creating intuitive and user-friendly web applications.

 In my free time, you can find me contributing to open source projects or tinkering with new frameworks and libraries.
 Feel free to check out my repository and connect with me on LinkedIn!